AruniMishra/aws-certified-developer-associate-notes/aws-certified-developer-associate.md

       NONE — no write capacity details are returned.
 (This is the default.)

 - **TransactWriteItems** is a synchronous and idempotent write operation that groups up to 25 write actions in a single all-or-nothing operation.
-  - A TransactWriteItems operation differs from a BatchWriteItem operation in that all the actions it contains must be completed successfully, or no changes are made at all.
+  - A TransactWriteItems operation differs from a **BatchWriteItem** operation in that all the actions it contains must be completed successfully, or no changes are made at all.
 With a BatchWriteItem operation, it is possible that only some of the actions in the batch succeed while the others do not.

+- to optimize the scan operation the Developer should use parallel scans while limiting the rate as this will ensure that the scan operation does not affect the performance of production workloads and still have it complete in the minimum time.
+  - A parallel scan can be the right choice if the following conditions are met:

+    - The table size is 20 GB or larger.
+    - The table's provisioned read throughput is not being fully used.
+    - Sequential Scan operations are too slow.

 ## VPC